mahesh-panchal/nf-metaomics-daisychain/README.md

 A Nextflow meta-pipeline for meta-omic data.

 > [!TIP]
-> Use `nf-core launch` to write the pipeline `params.yml` which can
+> Use `nf-core pipelines launch <pipeline>` to write the pipeline `params.yml` which can
 > supplied as a workflow parameter : `<workflow>.params_file`.

 ## Usage

 Parameters are supplied to child workflows through `params.yml` files.
-These files can be generated with `nf-core launch` and supplied to the workflow.
+These files can be generated with `nf-core pipelines launch <pipeline>` and supplied to the workflow.

 ```bash
 nextflow run main.nf -params-file params.yml